iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

     }
 ```

-Now that the contract is complete, create a `.env` file with your private key inside the `web3` disrectory, like this:
+Now that the contract is complete, create a `.env` file with your private key inside the `web3` directory, like this:

 ```bash
 IOTEX_PRIVATE_KEY = <YOUR-PRIVATE-KEY-HERE>
 ```

-Then, from the web3 directory, run this command to deploy the contracts to the **IoTeX Testnet**.
+Then, still from the `web3` directory, run this command to deploy the contracts to the **IoTeX Testnet**.

 ```bash
 cd web3